Definitions

 - It travels with the patient through all aspects of the health care field.

-In Delaware, this form is called the Delaware Medical Orders for Scope of Treatment (DMOST).
+In other states this form is called the Physician Order for Life Sustaining Treatment (POLST).

 Go to polst.org to learn more about the National POLST Paradigm.